 - A. To enhance the individual and personal development of members, each chapter will provide high-impact experiences and learning opportunities that promote intellectual growth, cultural and self-awareness, leadership, teamwork, and critical and creative thinking.
 Chapters should engage in at least three programs/workshops a semester (six total).
 Programs may occur during chapter meetings or be open to the campus.
 If a chapter co-sponsors an educational program with another chapter, that program may be eligible to cover both educational programming and council involvement standards, thus allowing chapters to collaborate and not create duplicate programming requirements.
 Chapter sponsored/co-sponsored programs should have >50% of the chapter membership present to qualify.
-Educational programs should encompass at least two of the following outcomes: Healthy Relationships, Diversity and Inclusion, Alcohol and Other Drugs, Mental Health, Values Alignment, or Accountability.
+Educational programs should encompass at least two of the following outcomes: Healthy Relationships, Alcohol and Other Drugs, Mental Health, Values Alignment, or Accountability.
 Educational programs are most effective when they address knowledge, skills and attitudes. - B. All members are required to complete Hazing Prevention 101 and a supplementary Fraternity and Sorority Life online module within their first semester of membership.
 (Note, for the first year the program is offered, all members will complete the program).
 Chapter officers are required to repeat the program on an annual basis, no later than August 30th. - C. Chapters must participate in at least one EPIC (Encouraging Positive Interventions within Chapters) program annually.
-Chapters will rotate topics once per year, and by the third year will complete programs a topic on Sexual Assault Prevention, Diversity and Inclusion, and Alcohol and Other Drugs.
-(Note, the first year Fraternity and Sorority Life will be piloting programs so chapters can participate upon request for distinction only.
-This programming requirement will begin Fall 2018).

-D. Chapters are encouraged to provide Training for members covering healthy relationships, trauma informed survivor support, and an overview of important terminology and procedures regarding Title IX.
+Chapters will rotate topics once per year, and by the third year will complete programs a topic on Sexual Assault Prevention, Brave and Bold Dialogues, and Alcohol and Other Drugs. - D. Chapters are encouraged to provide Training for members covering healthy relationships, trauma informed survivor support, and an overview of important terminology and procedures regarding Title IX.